courses_banner.jpg (56157 bytes)

 The ATPL licence is the highest form of licence world-wide, and qualifies you to act as Captain on aircraft up to the B747-400.
 Consequently the demands placed on candidates by the examination are understandably high.
 The ATPL theory should be considered by you as being the first part of your airline command training.

-About your lecturer: I started flying in 1975, holds a current professional pilots licence, and have been involved in teaching the ATPL subject for in excess of 10 years.
-I am consultant ATPL lecturer at the Midland College of TAFE, in addition to running private courses, such as this.
-I am also the author of ATPL training texts which are accepted as the definitive word on the ATPL subjects, and used by some of Australia’s premier pilot training establishments, including the Midland College of TAFE, Newcastle, and Griffith Universities.
-All training is personally administered by me.
+About your lecturer: I started flying in 1975, hold a professional pilots licence, multi-engine IFR, and have been involved in teaching to various leading industry pilot training providers and airlines in the ATPL subject for in excess of 17 years in addition to running private courses such as this.
+My company (Avfacts) also produces the largest range of Australian PPL, CPL, IREX, and ATPL practice exams, and produce 'limited Edition' ATPL training texts and which are accepted as the definitive/focussed word on the ATPL subjects, and used by some of Australia's premier pilot training establishments to underpin their in-class ATPL course delivery.
+Unlike the ATPL 'courses' (contact me directly for courses) these are also available at pilot supply shops throughout Australia.

-With subject cyber-exams now available, coupled with the current surge in airline pilot recruiting in Australia, it is strongly advised that you get this essential airline entry exam behind you NOW !
+With the current surge in airline pilot recruiting in Australasia, it is strongly advised that you get this essential airline entry exam behind you, get an interview and secure your airline pilot career NOW !"